moredure/mustdi/README.md

 # mustdi
 ---
 Best IoC Container for Js ever!!!
-WIth package system See example with [expressjs](https://github.com/mikefaraponov/mustdi-express-js-example) application.
+WIth package system Main idea to use comments as meta information about types in classes See example with [expressjs](https://github.com/mikefaraponov/mustdi-express-js-example) application.

 As simple as `container.getBean('BestBeanEver')`: